 The conversion factor translates the relative weights into dollar payment rates.
 To account for geographic differences in input prices, CMS adjusts the labor portion of the conversion factor (60 percent) by the hospital wage index.
 CMS does not adjust the remaining 40 percent.
-For 2021, the OPPS conversion factor is \$82.80.
+For 2022, the OPPS conversion factor is \$84.18.
 However, hospitals must submit data on a set of standardized quality measures to receive payments based on the full conversion factor.
-For hospitals that do not submit these data, the conversion factor is reduced by 2.0 percent to \$81.14.
+For hospitals that do not submit these data, the conversion factor is reduced by 2.0 percent to \$82.53.

-One exception to CMS's method for setting payment rates is the new technology APCs.
+Payments for new technologies-One exception to CMS's method for setting payment rates is the new technology APCs.
 Each new technology APC encompasses a cost range, the lowest being for services that cost \$0 to \$10, the highest for services that cost \$145,000 to \$160,000.
 CMS assigns services to new technology APCs on the basis of cost information collected from applications for new technology status.
 CMS sets the payment rate for a new technology APC at the midpoint of its cost range.
+Payments for new technology APCs are not subject to budget neutrality adjustments, so they increase total OPPS spending.